SC Freiburg: Streich era

+In the 2021–22 season Freiburg reached the final of the DFB-Pokal for the first time.
+In the league Freiburg finished sixth to qualify to the next season's Europa League, where they reached the round of 16.
+In the following season, they finished fifth in the league to achieve another direct qualification to the Europa League group stage, despite being in the Champions League spots most of the season; however, two consecutive losses against rivals RB Leipzig and Union Berlin had them drop down in the league table with two games remaining.
+In the DFB-Pokal of the same season, defeated Bayern Munich 2–1 in the quarter-finals, in an away match for the first time in their history, before losing in the semi-finals at home 1–5 to RB Leipzig.

+Post-Streich years

+In March 2024, it was announced that Streich's assistant coach, Julian Schuster, would take over as head coach of the club.
+During the 2024–25 season, Freiburg reached the Champions League spots, climbing to fourth place after a crucial away win against Wolfsburg on matchday 31.
+However, a 3–1 home defeat to Eintracht Frankfurt on the final matchday saw them drop to fifth place and Europa League qualification, narrowly missing out on the Champions League for the fifth time following 2001, 2013, 2022, and 2023.

 Reserve team

 The club's reserve team, formerly the SC Freiburg Amateure, now SC Freiburg II, has, for the most part of its history played in the lower amateur leagues.
 It made a three-season appearance in the tier four Verbandsliga Südbaden from 1983 to 1986, but then took until 1994 to return to this league.
 In 1998 the team won promotion to the Oberliga Baden-Württemberg after a league championship in the Verbandsliga.
 Freiburg II spent the next ten seasons at this level as an upper table side before another league championship took the team to the Regionalliga Süd.
 After four seasons at this league the team became part of the new Regionalliga Südwest in 2012.
 After a seventh place in its first season in the league the team finished runner-up in 2013–14.

 A South Baden Cup win in 2001 qualified it for the first round of the 2001–02 DFB-Pokal, the German Cup, where it lost to Schalke 04.